vidar-alvestad/openshift-reference-springboot-server/README.md

 # Spring Boot Reference Application

-The intention of the Reference Application is to serve as a guide when developing "Fagapplikasjoner" within Skatteetaten; applications implementing the core business rules in the tax domain for which Skatteetaten is responsible.
+The intention of the Reference Application is to serve as a guide when developing Business Applications (Fagapplikasjoner) within The Norwegian Tax Administration (Skatteetaten); applications implementing the core business rules in the tax domain for which Skatteetaten is responsible.

-In this repository your will find examples on how to solve common technical issues and implement requirements for applications running within the networks of Skatteetaten and especially on the Aurora Openshift platform.
+In this repository your will find examples on how to solve common technical issues and implement requirements for applications running within the networks of Skatteetaten and especially on the [Aurora OpenShift platform](https://aurora/wiki/display/OS/OPENSHIFT).
 This includes logging, handling database migrations, testing, security, application versioning, build pipeline, to name a few.

-The Reference Application is implemented in Spring Boot, which is currently the recommended technology for all new applications.
+The Reference Application is implemented in [Spring Boot](https://projects.spring.io/spring-boot/).

 # About the Core Technologies

 The recommended technology for all new business applications created within Skatteetaten is Spring Boot.
 Recommending a technology in this way is always associated with some controversy, especially in an organization with history of using several other technology stacks.
-It is, however, our opinion that at the time there are few other technology stacks that are better supported and are driving development in the Cloud Native space (a requirement when running on a PaaS like Openshift) better than Spring Boot.
+It is, however, our opinion that at the time there are few other stacks that are better supported and are driving development in the Cloud Native space better than Spring Boot.

 For more information on the decision process around selecting Spring Boot, see [reference missing].